 The federal contribution to matching funds may be used to support any services within the scope of the MIECHV award.

-What happens if a MIECHV Program awardee does not obligate the state match as planned?
+What happens if a MIECHV Program awardee does not obligate the non-federal match as planned?

-Awardees that do not obligate their state match as planned must make sure that their federal match is in line with actual obligations.
-If an awardee obligates less than the non-federal funds they produced to qualify for the match as planned, they must return excess federal funds distributed to match funds that were not ultimately obligated.
+Awardees that do not obligate their non-federal match as planned must make sure that their federal match is in line with actual obligations.
+If an awardee obligates less than the non-federal funds they produced to qualify for the match as planned, they must return excess federal funds distributed as match funds that were not ultimately obligated.

 When will states be able to apply for leftover matching dollars that other states did not use?